 Just got a new Android smartphone for the holidays?
 If it’s your first one it could be a little intimidating so, to get you started, here are 5 apps you should immediately install or set up on a new Android device.
 Alternatively, if you’re not already using these apps, it might be time to give them a shot!

 Table of contents

 Google Messages (RCS)

 In the US at least, messaging has traditionally been a sore point of Android smartphones.
-Thankfully, Google has been hard at work trying to fix that in recent months and now, the solution known as RCS (Rich Communication Services) is available to every Android smartphone in the United States, France, and the United Kingdom too.
+Thankfully, Google has been hard at work trying to fix that in recent months and now, the solution known as RCS (Rich Communication Services) is available to every Android smartphone in the world at this point.

 To get RCS on your Android phone, all you need to do is download Google Messages.
 The free app is an SMS app at heart, but in select countries including the US, it can also enable RCS messaging on any carrier and any Android smartphone too.
 Simply download, set it as your default SMS app, and wait for the prompt to turn on RCS.
 We’ve got a more detailed tutorial on the process as well.

 Telegram, Signal, & other messaging apps

 If you want an app for even better messaging, you can go beyond the RCS and typical SMS, Telegram is one of our favorite messaging apps and it works a lot like the super popular WhatsApp.
 Unlike that app, though, Telegram works easily on multiple smartphones or tablets at one time and backs up all of your messages automatically.
 Plus, everything is still encrypted end-to-end and you have both voice and video calls available.The app is always getting better through updates and has improved its messaging experience greatly alongside adding a more robust video call app too.